cpliakas/git-wrapper/README.md

 Sometimes the `HOME` environment variable is not set in the Git process that is spawned by PHP.
 This will cause many git operations to fail.
 It is advisable to set the `HOME` environment variable to a path outside of the document root that the web server has write access to.
+Note that this environment variable is only set for the process running Git and NOT the PHP process that is spawns it.

     $wrapper->setEnvVar('HOME', '/path/to/a/private/writable/dir');